SonarSource/sonar-scanner-azdo/Extensions/SonarQube/overview.md

 **[SonarQube][sq]** is an open source, static, source code analysis solution that enables continuous tracking of bugs, code smells and vulnerabilities for more than 20 different languages such as C#, VB .Net, Java, C, C++, COBOL, JavaScript, ...

-SonarQube can be [installed][getstarted] and run locally on a dedicated infrastructure, or consumed as a service through **[SonarCloud][sonarcloud]**.
-This free-of-charge service is currently dedicated to open source projects.
+SonarQube can be [installed][getstarted] and run locally on a dedicated infrastructure, or consumed through **[SonarCloud][sonarcloud]**.
+This service is free of charge for open source projects.

 The analysis of the source code doesn't happen on the server side, but must be part of the build chain to make the analysis as accurate as possible.
-These analysis are performed using SonarQube Scanners.
+These analyses are performed using SonarQube Scanners.

 ## About the SonarQube VSTS Marketplace Extension
 This extension provides the following features: